freeCodeCamp/forum-theme/README.md

 ## Support:

-You can report any support issues, bugs in our [Contributors Chat room](https://gitter.im/FreeCodeCamp/Contributors).
+You can report any support issues, bugs in our [Contributors Chat room](https://gitter.im/FreeCodeCamp/Contributors) or on the [main repository's issue tracker](https://github.com/freeCodeCamp/freeCodeCamp/issues).